IbrahimBagwan1/MERN-Books-Dashboard/README.md

 - Responsive and user-friendly interface.
 - Backend API built with Node.js and Express.
 - MongoDB for database management.
-- React for the frontend.
+- React for the frontend, minimal user interface.

 ---